ymolists/website/src/routes/docs/editors/jetbrains-private-beta.md

 **When will the other IDEs be supported?** Soon, we don't yet have any official dates, but will share them when we have them.

-**Do you need a license to use the JetBrains integration?** Licensing is required from the desktop client, however during the EAP the integration is free to use.
+**Do you need a license to use the JetBrains integration?** [Licensing](https://www.jetbrains.com/help/idea/remote-development-starting-page.html#licensing) is required from the desktop client.